 3 – Custom Coat GM White 0.875 Gallons Urethane Spray-On Truck Bed Liner Kit

 The kit includes the liner base, the coat hardener, colored tint and a spray gun with a regulator.
 The amount covers an estimated 200 sq ft at 10 ml thick.
 That’s a lot of material for you.
 If you don’t need as much or need more, Custom Shop offers other liner colors and amounts ranging from 0.21 gallons to 1.75!
+Definitely, having it available on another color is an advantage.

-- The sticky and relatively thick bedliner coating sticks to a variety of surfaces, broadening the use of this diy bedliner.
+- The sticky and relatively thick bedliner coating sticks to a variety of surfaces, broadening the use of this DIY bedliner.

 - It won’t chip, flake or scratch in the long run due to the polyurethane.